osl-incubator/py-real-class/governance.md

 ## Summary

-PyClass is a community-owned and community-run project.
+RealClasses is a community-owned and community-run project.
 To the maximum extent possible, decisions about project direction are made by community consensus (but note that "consensus" here has a somewhat technical meaning that might not match everyone's expectations -- see below).
-Some members of the community additionally contribute by serving on the PyClass steering council, where they are responsible for facilitating the establishment of community consensus, for stewarding project resources, and -- in extreme cases -- for making project decisions if the normal community-based process breaks down.
+Some members of the community additionally contribute by serving on the RealClasses steering council, where they are responsible for facilitating the establishment of community consensus, for stewarding project resources, and -- in extreme cases -- for making project decisions if the normal community-based process breaks down.

 ## The Project

-<< DESCRIPTION ABOUT PyClass PROJECT>>
+<< DESCRIPTION ABOUT RealClasses PROJECT>>

 <<DESCRIBE WHO ARE DEVELOPING THE PROJECT?>>